Working to make government more effective

 There are 650 seats in parliament.
 To have an overall majority, a political party must win over half of these seats: at least 326.

-The combined total of opposition party and independent seats is therefore 300.
-This gives the Conservative Party a simple majority of 50 seats.
+The combined total of seats held by opposition parties, independent MPs and the Speaker is therefore 246.
+This gives the Labour Party a simple majority of 158 seats.

 How do we calculate the government's working majority?